-- If you have ever had a long QT on ECG or other heartbeat that is not normal.
+- If your child has ever had a long QT on ECG or other heartbeat that is not normal.

-- If you are taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
+- If your child is taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
-Ask your doctor or pharmacist if you are not sure.
+Ask the doctor or pharmacist if you are not sure.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of bleeding like throwing up blood or throw up that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; vaginal bleeding that is not normal; bruises without a reason or that get bigger; or any bleeding that is very bad or that you cannot stop.
+- Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

 - Signs of lung or breathing problems like shortness of breath or other trouble breathing, cough, or fever.